Preserves: Binary Syntax

 Preserves is a data model, with associated serialization formats.
 This

-document defines one of those formats: a binary syntax for Value
+document defines one of those formats: a binary syntax for Values from

 the Preserves data model that is easy for computer